usrname0/BL_EasyCrop/README.md

 Credit to the old https://github.com/doakey3/VSE_Transform_Tools for numerous bits of help while trying to get this thing to work.

+Also credit to nickberckley for gizmo tips and custom icon assistance https://github.com/nickberckley/bool_tool

  ![demo](./examples/easycrop-demo1.png)

 Quick breakdown of menu options, etc: